xiaolin1579/explorer/README.md

 -You can easily change from a dark or light theme utilizing https://bootswatch.com

--There is a basic API implemented now as well as well as a Ethereum Blockchain Information page
+-There is a basic API implemented now as well as well as a UR Blockchain Information page

--Realtime ETH/USD Price Ticker
+-Realtime UR/USD Price Ticker

--Realtime Ethereum Hashrate
+-Realtime UR Hashrate

 -Address Pages are integrated with Shapeshift to easily send a payment to an address.